 How to Prepare Your Digital Devices for a Storm

-As you prepare your home and take safety precautions when severe weather approaches, make sure your mobile devices are ready to help your during a storm.
+As you prepare your home and take safety precautions when severe weather approaches, make sure your digital devices are ready to help you during a storm.
 Here are some tips to consider ahead of a storm:

 Locate or purchase a car phone charger and spare battery.